Dongxing, Guangxi: History

-During the Mạc dynasty (1533-1592), the land south of the Shiwandashan Mountains was ceded to the Ming dynasty.
+During the Mạc dynasty (1533–1592), the land south of the Shiwandashan Mountains was ceded to the Ming dynasty.
 Jiangping was a melting pot of Vietnamese and Chinese, however, the region was neglected by the Vietnamese government.
 During the 18th and 19th, the area became a hotbed of piracy (see: Pirates of the South China Coast).
 After the end of the Sino-French War in 1885, Jiangping, Bailong Peninsula, and the Jing Islands were ceded by the French to Qing China.
 The Jing Islands are home to the Gin people, a group of ethnic Vietnamese in China.

 During the Qing Dynasty, the area was administered as Fangcheng County (防城县 (防城縣)).
 Dongxing was briefly established as a city in 1950 but was merged back into Fangcheng County by 1952.
 On December 25, 1978, Fangcheng County was re-designated as Fangcheng Various Nationalities Autonomous County (防城各族自治县).

 On May 23, 1993, Fangcheng Various Nationalities Autonomous County was abolished, as the prefecture-level city of Fangchenggang was created.
 With this, the county-level division of Dongxing Economic Development Zone (东兴经济开发区) was established.

 On April 29, 1996, the Dongxing Economic Development Zone was abolished, and the county-level city of Dongxing was established.
 Dongxing was granted authority over the towns of Dongxing, Jiangping, and Malu.

 Refugees from Vietnam

 In the summer of 1978, the Friendship Bridge that connected Dongxing and Mong Cai in Vietnam became a makeshift refugee camp for thousands of ethnic Chinese fleeing Vietnam.
-Ethnic Chinese had lived in Northern Vietnam for decades under Communist rule, but after the North and South unified in April 1975, the Communist government saw the Chinese in the South, many of whom were receiving political and financial aid by Beijing following the Vietnam War, and were a threat to the aspirations of the Việt Cộng who began persecuting the Chinese, forcing many to flee by boat.
-They became part of the known Boat People.
+Ethnic Chinese had lived in Northern Vietnam for decades under Communist rule, but after the North and South unified in April 1975, the Communist government saw the Chinese in the South, many of whom were receiving political and financial aid by Beijing following the Vietnam War, and were a threat to the aspirations of the FNL who began persecuting the Chinese, forcing many to flee by boat.
+They became part of the known boat people.
 This caused an exodus of over 250,000 Chinese from Vietnam to China, mainly to Dongxing.